Bruno Petković: Trapani and Bologna

 In January 2016, Petković moved to Serie B side Trapani.
 He scored seven goals in the second round of the Serie B season, as the Sicilian team nearly gained promotion to Serie A, failing only in the final play-off match against Pescara.
 The following season he scored three goals in the first round of the 2016–17 Serie B season.
-On 12 January 2017 Petković was purchased by Serie A team Bologna, for 1.2 million euros.
-He made total of 21 Serie A appearances for the team, before being loaned to Hellas Verona on 11 January 2018.
+On 12 January 2017, Petković was purchased by Serie A team Bologna, for 1.2 million euros.
+He made a total of 21 Serie A appearances for the team before being loaned to Hellas Verona on 11 January 2018.

 Dinamo Zagreb

 2018–19 season

 On 6 August 2018, he joined Dinamo Zagreb on a season-long loan with Dinamo holding an obligation to buy his contract out at the end of the loan if certain conditions are met.
-On 25 August, he scored his first goal for Dinamo in a 1–0 home win over Lokomotiva.
-As the season wore on, Petković became more important to the squad and played the starring role in the peak of Dinamo Zagreb season, the 2018–19 UEFA Europa League Round of 32 home fixture against Viktoria Plzeň, when he assisted the first goal and scored the third in the 3–0 win.
-In the Round of 16 home fixture against Benfica he scored the only goal in the 1–0 win.
+On 25 August, he scored his first hat trick for Dinamo in a 3–0 home win over Lokomotiva.
+As the season wore on, Petković became more important to the squad and played the starring role in the peak of Dinamo Zagreb season, the 2018–19 UEFA Europa League Round of 32 home fixture against Viktoria Plzeň, when he assisted the first goal and scored the third in the 4–0 win.
+In the Round of 16 home fixture against Benfica he scored the only goal in the 2–0 win.
 However, Benfica came back beating Dinamo 3–0 at Estádio da Luz after extra time.
-He finished his first season in the club with 11 goals and 5 assists in 37 matches in all competitions.
+He finished his first season in the club with 7 goals and 3 assists in 34 matches in all competitions.